wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 In the early days of DNA sequencing, generating sequencing reads was very costly.
 Much effort was therefore spent on developing methods requiring a minimum amount of sequence data to assemble a genome.
+Moreover, Sanger costly.
+Much effort was therefore spent on developing methods requiring a minimum amount of sequence data to assemble a genome.
 Moreover, Sanger sequencing requires all fragments of DNA in a run to be identical, so some form of organising the DNA was required.
 This was initially done by sequencing the start of a single large fragment (much longer than the read length), and generating sequencing primers from the end of the sequenced part for the next round of sequencing, until the end of the fragment was reached.
 This rather tedious approach was not feasible for larger genomes.
 This led to the development of the whole genome shotgun sequencing method, made possible by the growth in compute power for assembly.
+With the advent made possible by the growth in compute power for assembly.
 With the advent of 2nd generation sequencing, this was updated by leaving out the cloning step.
-2nd generation sequencing technology (e.g., Illumina) allows for a mixture of fragments to be sequenced at the same time and large volumes of sequencing data to be generated.
+2nd generation sequencing technology (e.g. Illumina) allows for a mixture of fragments to be sequenced at the same time and the volume of sequencing data generated is large.
 So instead of requiring lab work to select which section to sequence, everything is sequenced at once and the puzzle is solved later by computer.